Couple looking at tax documents

 How to claim the earned income tax credit

-Alternatives to the earned income tax credit
+Is the earned income tax credit a refund?

 Notice: Information provided in this article is for informational purposes only.
 Consult your attorney or financial advisor about your financial circumstances.